What Is Speciality Coffee?

 What Does “Speciality Coffee” Actually Mean?

-Many of my friends and colleagues are certified Q-graders demonstrating incredibly high standards of coffee education.
+Many of my friends and colleagues are certified Q-graders, demonstrating the highest standards in coffee education.

 Only around 5 % of global coffee meets that high bar.
 These beans grow in optimal micro-climates, high altitude conditions, balanced rainfall, mineral-rich soils and yes, are processed with extraordinary care.